minecraftforum/rules/rules/servers/rules.markdown

 * No host may post in the topic of any other host.
 Host-to-host conversation must be taken to a PM
 * Hosts may offer giveaways in their topic, however the topic is not to be used for posting entries
 * The Hosting Request section is not to be used for recruiting staff for hosts, this may be done in the host's topic
-* Replies to requests must meet all needs outlined in the original post and not contain irrelevant information
+* Non-tailored posts are not allowed as replies to hosting requests.
+Replies to requests must meet all needs outlined in the original post (memory, price, slots, country, etc.) along with any other relevant information based on what the topic starter posted.
+Posting only server rates is not allowed.
-* Replies to requests must be tailored to the request, posting of just rates is not allowed

 #### Hosting Discussion